saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Target group

 * Developers
-* People interested in learning about S/4HANA extension and SDK
+* People interested in learning about S/4HANA extension and ESRI data

 ## Goal

-The goal of this exercise is to create a Maven project for Neo stack starting from the Neo archetype made available with the SAP S/4HANA Cloud SDK.
+XXXXXX

 ## Prerequisites

 Here below are prerequisites for this exercise.

-* A trial account on the SAP Cloud Platform.
-You can get one by registering here <https://account.hanatrial.ondemand.com>
-* Apache Maven
-* Java JDK 8
+* dddddddd

 ## Steps